notem/nmathe.ws-content/bots/saber/index.md

 + ``!test <event_id>``

   The test command will send an test announcement for the event to the bot control channel.
 The announcement message format is controlled by the schedule to which the event belongs to, and can be changed using the config command.
+The ``remind`` and ``end`` keywords may be used to specify which announcement type's format to test.

   * Ex: ``!test 02ac9b``
+  * Ex: ``!test 02ac9b remind``
+  * Ex: ``!test 02ac9b end``

   <br />